Wall St investors scored emergency government loans amid pandemic

 A spokesperson for another hedge fund listed as a recipient in Monday's data, Advent Capital Management LLC, said it explored the idea of taking a PPP loan but never completed an application and did not receive any aid.

-(Reporting by Lawrence Delevingne; Editing by Paritosh Bansal, Michelle Price and Dan Grebler)
+(Reporting by Lawrence Delevingne; Editing by Paritosh Bansal, Michelle Price, Dan Grebler and Lincoln Feast.)

 ((Lawrence.Delevingne@thomsonreuters.com; +1 646-223-5362))